Presciient/sql-learning/README.md

 I cannot fail.
 This profession is my dream job.
 I will learn as much as necessary to be valuable.

 ---
 *This repository is part of my journey to learn SQL.
-Every tips is very much welcome !
+Every tips are very much welcome !
 Thank you in advance !*